hamoudydev/dearborn-directory/content/index.md

 ---
 layout: wide
 og_image:
-  title: Souk Dearborn
+  title: inDearborn
   description: A Directory for the Dearborn Community
 ---

 ::pre-render-tags
 ::

-# A Business Directory for the Dearborn Community! 👋
+# Find it, in Dearborn

 ::search